nautechsystems/nautilus_trader/README.md

 ## Installation

-The latest version is tested against Python 3.6 - 3.9 on Linux and MacOS.
+The latest version is tested against Python 3.7 - 3.9 on Linux and MacOS.
-Windows support is in the pipeline.
+Users are encouraged to use the latest stable version of Python.

 We recommend you setup a virtual environment to isolate the dependencies.